antonjim-te/thousandeyes-splunk-integrations-workshop/docs/service_map/basic/create_splunk_apm_integration.md

     - Enter the `Name`: `Splunk Observability APM`
     - Enter the `Target URL`: `https://api.us1.signalfx.com`
     - Select the `Splunk Observability APM` from the `Preset Configuration` dropdown
-    - Set the Custom headers: `X-SF-Token`: `<To be shared during the session>`
+    - Set the custom header: `X-SF-Token`: `<To be shared during the session>`
     - Click `Save & Assign Operation`

     ![Create connector Splunk APM](../../img/thousandeyes/create_connector_splunk_APM.png)

 -  Create an **Operation**:
       -  Click `+ New Operation` to open the menu to select the operation type
-      -  Choose `Splunk Observability APM` to proceed to the configration form
+      -  Choose `Splunk Observability APM` to proceed to the configuration form
       -  Enter the `Operation Name`: `Splunk Observability APM`
       - Click `Save & Assign Connector`